The Three Pillars of Lent: Prayer

 "Whether we realize it or not, prayer is the encounter of God's thirst with ours.
 God thirsts that we may thirst for him." — St. Augustine

-Prayer is an essential component of growth in our relationship with the Living God.
-If we have not already been incorporating prayer into our daily life, Lent is an excellent time to start.
-We begin by reconciling ourselves to God, as Father Felmar Fiel SVD describes in his Lenten reflection:
+Prayer is an essential component of growth in our relationship with the living God.
+If we have not already been incorporating prayer into our daily lives, Lent is an excellent time to start.
+We begin by reconciling ourselves to God, as Father Felmar Fiel SVD describes:

 • A daily decade of the Rosary